Dhruval-Unagar/Gym-Website/README.md

 1.Clone Repository in your local pc.

-2.Go To Project 1 / Index.html
+2.Go To Gym Website / Index.html